Skip to content

 Build an AI side project in a weekend by choosing a single-capability task you personally need, getting the prompt right first, wrapping it in minimal UI, and deploying on day two.

 You do not need months of preparation or a deep learning PhD to build something useful with AI.
 With current APIs and tools, a developer with basic web development skills can build and deploy an AI-powered application in a single weekend.
-This guide walks through the process from idea to deployment.
+This guide walks through the process from idea to deployment, covering everything from project selection to cost management.

 The biggest mistake first-time AI builders make is choosing a project that is too ambitious.
 You do not need to build the next ChatGPT.
 You need to build something small, useful, and completable in two days.